Preventing ADHD Medication Errors in Children: Expert Recommendations and Prevention Strategies

 In 83% of cases, the person was not treated in a health establishment; however, 2.3% of cases resulted in admission to a health facility, including 0.8% to an intensive care unit.
 Additionally, 4.2% of cases were associated with a serious medical outcome.
 Some children experienced restlessness, tremors, seizures, and changes in their mental status.
 Children under 6 years of age were twice as likely to experience serious medical consequences and were more than three times as likely to be admitted to a health care facility than children 6 to 19 years of age.

 “Because ADHD medication errors are preventable, greater attention should be given to patient and caregiver education and the development of improved child-safe medication distribution and tracking systems,” a said Gary Smith, MD, DrPH, lead author of the study and director of the Center. for injury research and policy at National Children’s Hospital.
-“Another strategy could be to move from pill bottles to single-unit packages, such as blister packs, which could help remember whether a medication has already been taken or administered. »
+“Another strategy might be to move from pill bottles to single-unit packages, such as blister packs, which might help remember whether a medication has already been taken or administered. »

 Although prevention efforts should focus on the home setting, special attention should be given to schools and other places where children and adolescents spend time and receive medications.